raveious/DnD-character-sheets/roll20.md

 ```

 ### Cure Wounds Potions
+This macro prompts the user what kind of cure wounds potion that would like to use, and then rolls the appropriate die.

 ```
 ?{Health Potion|
    Cure Light Wounds, **Cure Light Wounds Potion** I regain [[2d4+2]] HP. |